 remove PDF encryption (if you know the master password);

-add or remove permission settings, e.g. »printing not allowed« or »text extraction not allowed« (if you know the master password);
+add or remove permission restrictions, e.g. »text extraction not allowed« (if you know the master password);

 Metadata (»data about data«) is an important topic in many areas of application software.
 XMP (Extensible Metadata Platform) is an XML-based framework with many predefined metadata properties.
 XMP is integrated in Acrobat/PDF, and much more powerful than simple document info entries.
 XMP is required for PDF/A and other ISO standards.
 Many industry groups have published XMP-based recommendations for vertical applications.

 With PLOP you can insert XMP metadata in PDF documents and extract XMP from PDF.
-Inserted XMP will be validated to make sure that valid output can be created.
-If the input document conforms to the PDF/A-1 standard, the user-supplied XMP must conform to the XMP rules set forth in PDF/A.
+Inserted XMP is validated to ensure correct and standard-conforming output.
+If the input document conforms to PDF/A or PDF/X, PLOP ensures the XMP rules set forth in the respective standard.

 XMP insertion with PLOP can be used in the following and many other situations (sample XMP files are contained in the PLOP distribution):

-Add XMP metadata to PDF/A-1 documents, including support for XMP extension schemas as defined in the PDF/A-1 standard.
+Add XMP metadata to PDF/A documents, including support for XMP extension schemas as defined in the PDF/A standard.

-Add XMP metadata describing the scanning process for digitized legacy documents, also according to PDF/A-1.
+Add XMP metadata describing the scanning process for digitized legacy documents, also according to PDF/A.

 Add XMP metadata according to the Ghent Workgroup (GWG) Ad Ticket scheme.